 Bayfront's Executive Committee comprises persons who were selected and appointed by Bayfront's Board of Directors.
-A majority of the Executive Committee comprises persons who also hold appointments at the immediate holding company.
+A majority of the Executive Committee members comprise persons who also hold appointments at the immediate holding company.
 Bayfront's Executive Committee is responsible for approving actions and transactions based on the delegated authority in accordance with Bayfront's Risk Framework, Policies and Processes, as well as pre-screening and approving all new loan commitments and acquisitions (including the acquisition of any assets for the Company) within certain specified limits, divestments of any loans at or above carrying value.
 Bayfront's Executive Committee reports to Bayfront's Board of Directors.

-The Company also appointed Sanne (Singapore) Pte.
-Ltd. as the Transaction Administrator to perform portfolio administration and reporting functions pursuant to the Collateral Management and Administration Agreement and Deutsche Bank AG Singapore Branch to provide Trustee and Paying Agent services.
+The Company also appointed Apex Fund and Corporate Services Singapore 1 Pte.
+Limited as the Transaction Administrator to perform portfolio administration and reporting functions pursuant to the Collateral Management and Administration Agreement and Deutsche Bank AG Singapore Branch to provide Trustee and Paying Agent services.